Go to Reviews.org US Edition

 The entry point to Optus’ 5G network is far cheaper than Telstra’s, but you’ll likely only get coverage in metropolitan areas.
 If you’re okay with waiting a little longer for better coverage and unwilling to go prepaid, you can save a decent chunk of change, as Optus’ cheapest 5G phone plan is $9 cheaper than Telstra’s.

-That said, if you're game to spend a little more there's a ton of value to be found in Optus' $89 Promo Plan.
-Currently discounted down to $69 per month for the first 12 months, this plan gets you a whopping 500GB of 5G data.
+That said, if you're game to spend a little more there's a ton of value to be found in Optus' $69 Choice Plus Plan.
+This plan gets you a whopping 220GB of 5G data.
 That sum makes it our top pick when it comes to bang for the buck.

 Need more (or less) data?
 Check out all of Optus' 5G plans below.